 Before the tragic death of Carrie Fisher, Lucasfilm had big plans for General Leia Organa in Episode IX.
 Sadly, she passed away before principal photography for the film began, leading to rumors that the studio might do what they did in Rogue One: A Star Wars Story, and recreate her digitally.

 Thankfully, Lucasfilm wasted no time in refuting those rumors, stating that they have “no plans to digitally recreate Carrie Fisher’s performance as Princess or General Leia Organa.”
-Fisher’s last appearance in the franchise will be in The Last Jedi, having completed filming for the movie in the summer of 2016.
+Fisher’s last appearance in the franchise was in The Last Jedi, having completed filming for the movie in the summer of 2016.

 6. It will be shot on film, not digital